-Musician, actor, singer, and best known as drummer for The Beatles, Ringo Starr (born Richard Starkey) was born July 7, 1940 in Liverpool, England.
+Drummer, musician, actor, singer, and best known as drummer for The Beatles, Ringo Starr (born Richard Starkey) was born July 7 1940 in Liverpool, England.

-When he was nineteen, he joined his first band,the Hurricanes, that played around the Liverpool area.
-He met John Lennon, George Harrison, and Paul McCartney, later his band mates, while on tour.
+When he was nineteen, he joined his first band that played around the Liverpool area.
+He met John Lennon, George Harrison, and Paul McCartney, later his band mates, while on tour with his band the Hurricanes.
 It was during this time he developed his stage name Ringo Starr because he thought it sounded cowboyish.

 The Beatles broke up in 1970, however, each member went on to produce their own solo albums, including Starr.
 Starr even played drums for a couple of John Lennon’s albums.
 In 1973, he released Ringo, a commercially successful album.
 He continued to play and tour throughout the decades.